bayes343/tsmockit/README.md

 # tsmockit
-The public facing readme is located in the `dist` directory.
 This readme is intended for maintainers / contributors to tsmockit.
+The public facing readme is located [dist/README.md](dist/README.md).

 ## Local Development
 ### Installation